krabberod/ROD/README.md

 This is the future home for the **Ribosomal Operon Database (ROD)**.
 It is still in its early stages and there are bound to be some errors.
 The current release is ROD v1.0 - Golden Rod
 [![DOI](https://zenodo.org/badge/730400345.svg)](https://zenodo.org/doi/10.5281/zenodo.10948219)

+### File description
+There are three files associated with the database (all in different formats for convenience):
+- _Genome Statistics_: These files

 ![](./Images/ROD_v1.0.png)